Bruno-Diego/bdcrypto-portfolio4/README.md

 - Also, the class method `.as_view()` was added to the home_page url in urls.py.

 ## Supported screens and browsers

+- The website is fully responsive and can be accessed on smartphones (width of 600px and smaller), tablets (width of 820px and smaller) and monitors of any size.

+- The website was tested and is supported on the browsers Google Chrome, Mozilla Firefox, Microsoft Edge, Opera and Brave.

 ## Deployment